united-security-providers/usp-core-waap/src/docs/large-payloads.md

 Coraza Web Application Firewall functionality within Core WAAP is governed by the *CoreWaapService.spec.crs.mode* setting.
 Request and/or response payload scanning, and subsequent data buffering, are only enabled when the mode is set to BLOCK or DETECT.

-### CoreWaapService.spec.crs.requestBodyAccess, CoreWaapService.spec.crs.responseBodyAccess
+### CoreWaapService.spec.crs.requestBodyAccess

-The *CoreWaapService.spec.crs.requestBodyAccess* and *CoreWaapService.spec.crs.responseBodyAccess* settings provide control over whether Core WAAP performs scanning of incoming request payloads and outgoing response payloads, respectively.

-Data buffering is only activated if the corresponding access setting is enabled: *CoreWaapService.spec.crs.requestBodyAccess* for incoming data, and *CoreWaapService.spec.crs.responseBodyAccess* for outgoing data.
+The *CoreWaapService.spec.crs.requestBodyAccess* setting provides control over whether Core WAAP performs scanning of incoming request payloads.
+Data buffering is only activated if this setting is enabled.

+### CoreWaapService.spec.crs.enabledResponseRules

+The *CoreWaapService.spec.crs.enabledResponseRules* parameter allows to specify the response rule classes used to scan response payloads.
+Response data buffering is only enabled if at least one rule class is specified.
+If this setting is left undefined, no response rules will be included.

 ### CoreWaapService.spec.operation.bufferlimitbytes